Synthesising our findings

 The findings are based on evidence drawn from 60 peer-reviewed articles, synthesised and interpreted with guiding input from 12 prevention policy makers from eight jurisdictions convened over two national roundtables.

-Research in public health law, policy and regulation looks at the determinants and relationships between law, policy making and health.
+Research in public health law, regulation and policy looks at the determinants and relationships between law, policy making and health.

 We brought together the findings from Prevention Centre-funded projects that focus on public health law and chronic disease prevention and identified the collective implications of this research.